AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-50815-decimal-quantity-for-simple-product-cannot-be-used-for-new-bundle-product-option.md

 <u>Actual results</u>:

-*Please enter a valid number in this field.* error is displayed.
+The error, *Please enter a valid number in this field* is displayed.

 ## Apply the patch